-- g.
-In the event of an administrative error or dissemination of inaccurate information to a student by a member of the UW-Green Bay faculty or staff, causing him/her to take an action or fail to take an action which results in a fee assessment, the student must document the date on which the error occurred.
-The remedy will be to backdate the fee assessment to the dates in which the error occurred. - h.
-Tuition refund appeals will be automatically denied in these cases: - The student is reducing credit load (dropping individual classes) but not withdrawing from all classes.
-The refund schedule identified on the Bursar's webpage is followed. - Claim of being unaware of payment due dates, refund schedule for drops/withdrawals. - Misinterpretation or lack of knowledge of published University policies and procedures. - Nonattendance, minimal attendance, or poor performance in class (es). - Barring extenuating circumstances, dissatisfaction or dislike of course content, delivery of instruction, academic progress in course, or issues between the student and the instructor. - · Disciplinary action. - Voluntary changes in employment, commitments, goals, or other activities impacting ability to attend. - Financial hardship. - Failure to confirm a drop or withdraw made using SIS. - Errors in judgment involving transportation, availability of finances, academic ability or time management. - Request for a refund of a non-refundable fee such as a distance education fee, or course fee for materials purchased for use in class.
-[See section C (a-j) for the list of fees.] - Student errors resulting in the delay of registration, the receipt of financial aid or other funds, or loss of financial aid or scholarship eligibility. - I. Results of the Committee's review will typically be: - a.
-Deny the appeal, or - b.
-Direct the Bursar/Student Billing Office to waive all or a portion of the tuition and segregated fees, and/or - c.
-In consultation with the appropriate department, reverse all or a portion of any other fees on the student SIS account.

-- J. The Committee will draft a letter to the student detailing the results of the review.
+- h.
+Financial hardship. - i.
+Failure to confirm a drop or withdraw made using SIS. - j.
+Errors in judgment involving transportation, availability of finances, academic ability or time management. - k.
+Request for a refund of a non-refundable fee such as a distance education fee, or course fee for materials purchased for use in class.
+[See section 3 (a-m) for the list of fees.] - I. Student errors resulting in the delay of registration, the receipt of financial aid or other funds, or loss of financial aid or scholarship eligibility. - 16.
+Results of the Committee's review will typically be: - a.
+Request for more information/documentation, or - b.
+Deny the appeal, or - c.
+Direct the Student Billing Office to waive all or a portion of the tuition and segregated fees, and/or - d.
+In consultation with the appropriate department, reverse all or a portion of any other fees on the student SIS account. - 17.
+The Committee will draft a letter to the student detailing the results of the review.
 The letter must address the disposition of tuition and segregated fees on the student SIS account.
-The letter will be reviewed by the Bursar/Student Billing Office for verification of amounts before being sent. - K. The results of the review, including all pertinent documentation and a copy of the final letter to the student, will be routed to the Bursar/Student Billing Office, where: - a.
+The letter will be reviewed by the Student Billing Office for verification of amounts before being sent. - 18.
+The results of the review, including all pertinent documentation and a copy of the final letter to the student, will be routed to the Student Billing Office, where: - a.
 All necessary adjustments will be made to the student SIS account, - b.
 Financial aid adjustments will be coordinated with the Financial Aid Office, - c.
 Refunds to the student will be processed, if necessary, and - d.
-The appeal will be filed. - L. The decision of the Committee is final.
+The appeal will be filed. - 19.
+The decision of the Committee is final.
 If a student requests another review of the appeal, it will be up to the Committee to decide whether there is new information that would warrant a second review.